 You can view the entire text of Accounting Policy of the company for the latest year.

-Year End :2024-03
+Year End :2025-03

 2. Summary of Material Accounting Policies

-2.1.
-Statement of Compliance
+i) Statement of Compliance

-The financial statements have been prepared in accordance with Indian Accounting Standards (Ind AS) as prescribed under section 133 of the Companies Act, 2013 ("the Act"), read with the Companies (Indian Accounting Standards) Rules, 2015 as amended from time to time and other provisions of the Act to the extent notified and applicable.
+The Standalone Financial Statements have been prepared in accordance with Indian Accounting Standards (Ind AS) as prescribed under section 133 of the Companies Act, 2013 ("the Act"), read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015, guidelines issued by the Securities and Exchange Board of India ("SEBI") and amendments issued thereafter, presentation requirement of Division II of Schedule III to the Act as applicable to the Standalone Financial Statements and other relevant provisions of the Act.

-2.2.
-Basis of Preparation & Presentation
+ii) Basis of Preparation & Presentation

-These financial statements have been prepared and presented under historical cost basis, except for certain financial instruments which are measured at fair values or at amortised cost at the end of each reporting period, as explained in the accounting policies below.
 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between the market participants at the measurement date.

 Accounting policies have been consistently applied except where a newly-issued accounting standard is initially adopted or a revision to an existing accounting standard requires a change in the accounting policy hitherto in use.